 |by Shorba Harkhu|

-The library has just completed an intensive two-week online training session for first-year students via Zoom.
-Sessions included training on Referencing and Google Scholar amongst other topics.
+The library has just completed an intensive two week online training session aimed at new, in particular first-year students via Zoom.
+Sessions included training on Google Scholar, referencing, the catalogue, my library account and ebooks.

-Attending these sessions gives us an indication of how well we are faring in our sessions, how we need to improve, what we need to include in our library instruction sessions; also how not to present.
+Attending these sessions gives us an indication of how well we are faring in our own sessions, how we need to improve, what we need to include in our own library instruction sessions; also the do’s and don’ts of presenting.

 - Be prepared and know your subject matter.
 I am sure you have heard this many times before, but preparation is key to a good presentation.

 - Create a lesson plan on what you are going to teach.
 This includes making a note of the search terms you are going to use and the areas you are going to cover.
 This would prevent you from fumbling should you get kicked out of a Zoom session while presenting.

 - Be clear in what you are presenting.
 It is easy to forget that students may have no prior knowledge of library terminology that you take for granted.

 - Engage with the audience.
 Zoom prevents you from interacting face-to-face with your audience.
 I liked the idea of one of my colleagues asking students before her presentation to write down in the chat what they are studying.